noir-lang/noir/yellow-paper/docs/public-vm/avm-circuit.md

 ### AVM public inputs structure
 The VM circuit's I/O (`AvmPublicInputs`) is defined below:

 ```
-AvmSideEffects {
+AvmSessionInputs {
-    newNoteHashes,
-    newNullifiers,
-    newL2ToL1Messages,
-    unencryptedLogs,
+    // Initializes Execution Environment
+    origin: AztecAddress,
+    feePerL1Gas: field,
+    feePerL2Gas: field,
+    feePerDaGas: field,
+    globals: PublicGlobalVariables,
+    address: AztecAddress,
+    storageAddress: AztecAddress,
+    sender: AztecAddress,
+    portal: AztecAddress,
+    contractCallDepth: field,
+    isStaticCall: boolean,
+    isDelegateCall: boolean,
+    // Initializes Machine State
+    l1GasLeft: field,
+    l2GasLeft: field,
+    daGasLeft: field,
 }
-AvmPublicInputs {
+AvmSessionResults {
-    initialEnvironment: ExecutionEnvironment & {l1GasLeft, l2GasLeft, daGasLeft},
-    calldata: [],
-    sideEffects: AvmSideEffects,
-    storageAccesses,
-    gasResults: {l1GasLeft, l2GasLeft, daGasLeft},
+    l1GasLeft: field,
+    l2GasLeft: field,
+    daGasLeft: field,
+    reverted: boolean,
 }
+AvmSessionPublicInputs {
+    sessionInputs: AvmSessionInputs,
+    calldata: [field; MAX_CALLDATA_LENGTH],
+    worldStateAccessTrace: WorldStateAccessTrace,
+    accruedSubstate: AccruedSubstate,
+    sessionResults: AvmSessionResults,
+}
 ```
-> The `ExecutionEnvironment` structure is defined in [the AVM's high level specification](./avm.md).
+> The `ExecutionEnvironment` structure is defined in [the AVM's high level specification](./avm.md). `initialEnvironment` here omits `calldata` and `bytecode`.

+> The `WorldStateAccessTrace` and `AccruedSubstate` types are defined in ["State"](./state).
+Their vectors are assigned constant/maximum lengths when used as circuit inputs.

 ### AVM public input columns
 The `AvmPublicInputs` structure is represented in the VM trace via the following public input columns:
-1. `initialEnvironment` has a dedicated column and is used to initialize the initial call's `AvmContext.ExecutionEnvironment` and `AvmContext.MachineState`
+1. `sessionInputs` has a dedicated column and is used to initialize the initial call's `AvmContext.ExecutionEnvironment` and `AvmContext.MachineState`.
-1. `calldata` has its own dedicated public input column
+1. `calldata` occupies its own public input column as it is handled differently from the rest of the `ExecutionEnvironment`.
+It is used to initialize the initial call's `AvmContext.ExecutionEnvironment.calldata`.
-1. `sideEffects: AvmSideEffects`
-    - This represents the final `AccruedSubstate` of the initial contract call
-    - There is a separate sub-table (columns) for each side-effect vector
-        - Each row in the `newNoteHashes` sub-table contains `{contractAddress, noteHash}`
-        - Each row in the `newNullifiers` sub-table contains `{contractAddress, nullifier}`
-        - Each row in the `newL2ToL1Messages` sub-table contains `{contractAddress, wordIndex, messageWord}`
-            - where a message containing N words takes up N entries with increasing `wordIndex`
-        - Each row in the `unencryptedLogs` sub-table contains `{contractAddress, wordIndex, logWord}`
-            - where a log containing N words takes up N entries with increasing `wordIndex`
-    - Side effects are present in the trace in execution-order
-1. `storageAccesses`
-    - This contains the first and last public storage access for each slot that is accessed during execution
-    - Each row in the `storageAccesses` sub-table contains `{contractAddress, slot, value}`
-    - Storage accesses are present in the trace in execution-order
-1. `gasResults: AvmGasResults`
+    - Equivalence is enforced between this `calldata` column and the "input call pointer"'s memory.
+Through this mechanism, the initial call's `calldata` is placed in a region memory that can be referenced via the `CALLDATACOPY` instruction from within the initial call.
+1. `worldStateAccessTrace` is a trace of all world state accesses.
+Each of its component vectors has a dedicated set of public input columns (a sub-table).
+An instruction that reads or writes world state must match a trace entry.
+The [trace type definition in the "State" section] lists, for each trace vector, the instruction that populate its entries.
+1. `accruedSubstate` contains the final `AccruedSubstate`.
-    - This is derived from the _final_ `AvmContext.MachineState` of the initial contract call
+    - This includes the accrued substate of all _unreverted_ sub-contexts.
+    - Reverted substate is not present in the Circuit I/O as it does not require further validation/processing by downstream circuits.
+1. `sessionResults` has a dedicated column and represents the core "results" of the AVM session processed by this circuit (remaining gas, reverted).